 This study has a dedicated webpage at http://psider.info.
 You can also register your interest at email@example.com

 The Effects of Psilocybin on Cognitive Function in Healthy Participants

-We are looking for healthy males and females aged between 18 to 65 years to take part in a study to test the effects of Psilocybin on cognitive function.
+We have recently completed a study to test the effects of Psilocybin on cognitive function.
 Cognitive function is the way the brain processes knowledge, memory, judgement and problem solving.
-Psilocybin is a controlled drug and one of the ingredients of so-called ‘magic mushrooms’.
 The most recent studies have indicated that psilocybin might facilitate improvement on cognitive function; however, these effects have not been fully evaluated and we are investigating this further.
-There are 7 visits in total to the Clinical Research Facility, but 3 of these would be remotely via telephone.
-You will be reimbursed for your time and reasonable travel expenses.
-For information contact: firstname.lastname@example.org
+We are no longer recruiting for this study, but to register interest in any future studies with healthy participants, please email firstname.lastname@example.org